aws/aws-toolkit-vscode/CONTRIBUTING.md

 ### Beta artifacts

 The Toolkit codebase contains logic in `src/dev/beta.ts` to support development during private betas.
 Creating a beta artifact requires a _stable_ URL to source Toolkit builds from.
 This URL should be added to `src/dev/config.ts`.
 Subsequent Toolkit artifacts will have their version set to `1.999.0` with a commit hash.
-Builds will automatically query the URL to check for a new build once a day + on every reload.
+Builds will automatically query the URL to check for a new build once a day and on every reload.

 ## Importing icons from other open source repos